 This web page shows only a small excerpt of our Eglischan research.
-Another 357 words (26 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616 and 1616 are included under the topic Early Eglischan History in all our PDF Extended History products and printed products wherever possible.
+Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616, 1612, 1642 and 1616 are included under the topic Early Eglischan History in all our PDF Extended History products and printed products wherever possible.

 Eglischan Spelling Variations

 In various documents Eglischan has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 Eaglesham, Eagleson, Egglesham, Eglischane and others.

 Early Notables of the Eglischan family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Eglischan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eglischan family